 The Computed Tomography Certificate specialty prepares individuals to use specialized equipment to visualize cross-sectional anatomical structures and aid physicians in the demonstration of pathologies and disease processes.
-Coursework prepares technologists to provide patient care and perform studies utilizing imaging equipment, professional communication, and quality assurance in scheduled and emergency procedures through academic and clinical studies.
+Coursework prepares technologists to provide patient care and perform studies using imaging equipment, professional communication and quality assurance in scheduled and emergency procedures through academic and clinical studies.

 Perry Health Sciences Admissions

-Applicants for these programs must be registered (or registry-eligible) by the ARRT (American Registry of Radiologic Technologists) as Radiologic Technologists, Nuclear Medicine Technologists, or Radiation Therapists.
+NOTE: Applicants must be registered – or registry-eligible – by the ARRT (American Registry of Radiologic Technologists) as Radiologic Technologists, Nuclear Medicine Technologists or Radiation Therapists.